Shedding Light on Key West Real Estate & COVID-19

 U.S. Highway 1 through the Keys is closed by checkpoints at mile marker 112 and on Card Sound road.
 Access to points south is limited to those who can prove homeownership or residency in the Keys.
 Passengers on all flights into Key West and Marathon International Airports face COVID-19 screening and then must “isolate or quarantine at that person’s own expense for a period of 14 days or the duration of that persons stay in the County, whichever is shorter.”

-As per an executive order issued by Florida Governor Ron DeSantis, all bars and nightclubs in the City of Key West ceased operation from 5 p.m. on Tuesday March 17th, 2020.
-Restaurants shifted to take out and delivery only, with no on-site dining or consumption allowed.
-On March 22nd, hotels, guest houses, short-term rentals in RV parks, and vacation rentals closed.
-Current guests had to leave and no new reservations are being taken.
-All Key West parks, public facilities, and non-essential businesses remain closed at this writing (April 10, 2020).
+As per an executive order issued by Florida Governor Ron DeSantis, all bars and nightclubs in the City of Key West will cease operation from 5 p.m. on Tuesday March 17th, 2020.
+Restaurants must shift to take out and delivery only, with no on-site dining or consumption allowed.
+On March 22nd, hotels, guest houses, short-term rentals in RV parks, and vacation rentals will close.
+Current guests need to leave and no new reservations are being taken.
+All Key West parks, public facilities, and non-essential businesses remain closed at this time.

 Key West Real Estate: What Buyers and Sellers Need to Know